gigfork/mac-kitchen/README.md

-To get started with the process on a new Mac the only thing you have to manually install is **Xcode**, its **Command Line Tools** and this kitchen, of course.
+To get started with the process on a new Mac the only thing you have to manually install is **Xcode**, its **Command Line Tools** and this kitchen.

-The prerequisites for the installation a Mac with Mac Os 10.7 Lion or higher.
+The prerequisites for the installation a Mac with Mac OS 10.7+.
+The bootstrap process is assuming that the user's shell is bash.
+This is important for the proper configuration of [rbenv](github/rbenv).

 Installing Xcode
 ----------------